asyncapi/generator/docs/usage.md

 ### CLI usage with Docker

-Install [Docker](https://docs.docker.com/get-docker/) first.
-Thanks to Docker you do not need Node.js even though the generator is written with it.
+We have a docker image that we regularly update and by using it you do not need to install Node.js or npm even though the generator is written with it since the Docker image has the Generator installed.

+Install [Docker](https://docs.docker.com/get-docker/) first, then use docker to pull and run the image using the following command:

 ```bash
 docker run --rm -it \